Polydisperse polymer networks with irregular topologies: Mechanics of cross-link distributions: Polydisperse polymer network models

 Similar to \Eqref{eq:crosslink-free-energy-free-rotation}, the last term is dropped for simplicity, and because it has no bearing on the mechanical behavior.
 The second term (i.e., the cross-link junction fluctuation term) is also dropped -- both for simplicity and because, again, it has been found that it often has a negligible effect on mechanical behavior~\cite{treloar1975physics,treloar1946elasticity,treloar1954photoelastic}.
 After simplifying, \Eqref{eq:crosslink-free-energy-frame-average-0} takes the form

-\Figref{fig:constitutive-models} displays a schematic physically depicting the free rotation and frame averaging limits.
-In addition, the nondimensional representation of the cross-link partition function (\Eqref{eq:partition-function-free-rotation-4} and \Eqref{eq:partition-function-frame-average-4}) and cross-link free energy (\Eqref{eq:crosslink-free-energy-free-rotation-0} and \Eqref{eq:crosslink-free-energy-frame-average-0}) for both limits is provided in \Fref{app:nondimensional-free-energy-representation}.
+\begin{hlbreakable}For both the free rotation limit and the frame averaging limit, the cross-link RVE exhibits locally non-affine deformation and its chains share load in a generalized manner independent from restrictive homogenization assumptions.
+These effects emerge from affinely deforming each chain end while allowing the cross-link structure to relax to equilibrium. \Figref{fig:constitutive-models} displays a schematic physically depicting the cross-link deformation for the free rotation and frame averaging limits.\end{hlbreakable} In addition, the nondimensional representation of the cross-link partition function (\Eqref{eq:partition-function-free-rotation-4} and \Eqref{eq:partition-function-frame-average-4}) and cross-link free energy (\Eqref{eq:crosslink-free-energy-free-rotation-0} and \Eqref{eq:crosslink-free-energy-frame-average-0}) for both limits is provided in \Fref{app:nondimensional-free-energy-representation}.

 \begin{remark} \emph{Frame averaging limit for isotropic materials.} For isotropic materials, it is often convenient to represent the cross-link free energy of the frame averaging limit as the integral of \Eqref{eq:crosslink-free-energy-frame-average} over all $\genRotRef$.
 Using \Eqref{eq:prob-dens-preferred-clnk-orientation} from Assumption \ref{ass:isotropy}, this leads to the following form